-From 1 January 2011 HMRC can approve a business/non-business method of apportionment (not including private use) but not if you are partly exempt.
-However, if you’re partly exempt, HMRC can approve use of a single method covering both your business/non-business (other than private) and your partial exemption calculations.
+From 1 January 2011 HMRC can approve a business or non-business method of apportionment (not including private use) but not if you are partly exempt.
+However, if you’re partly exempt, HMRC can approve use of a single method covering both your business or non-business (other than private) and your partial exemption calculations.
 This is to save the cost of seeking approval of 2 separate methods and also helps to make sure a fair recovery of VAT overall as the calculations can be considered in their entirety.

-Also, from 1 January 2011, the CGS and the clawback/payback rules (see section 13) have been extended to adjust non-business (including private) use.
+Also, from 1 January 2011, the CGS and the clawback or payback rules (see section 13) have been extended to adjust non-business (including private) use.

 2.3 The basic rules

 You can normally recover input tax that relates to:

 - supplies you make outside the UK that would be taxable supplies if made in the UK, known as ‘foreign’ supplies (see section 9)